pigozzif/ALife22-ERA-workshop/index.md

 - **Academic karaoke** (30-40 minutes)
   - An entertaining social activity.
 Participants prove their banter skills by improvising a presentation on top of a (random) ALife-related slideshow.
 The slideshow is a salad bowl of material presented at the broader conference.
 Last year’s academic karaoke featured participants making unexpected connections across ALife's many disciplines, as well as much laughter.

+## Registration

-## Sign up for a research lightning talk or to participate in academic karaoke by emailing us at pigozzife@gmail.com!
+**Sign up for a research lightning talk or to participate in academic karaoke by emailing us at pigozzife@gmail.com**

 You do not need to commit to a topic for your lightning talk in order to sign up.
 If you do know what you'd like to talk about, however, we'll post the topic/description here.